kavun/kavun.github.io/_drafts/2013-08-15-javascript-style-guide.md

 ```

 ### Literals vs. Constructors
-Use literals instead and native coersion instead of native Object contructors.
-Basically, never use the native Object constructors
+Use literals and native coersion instead of native Object contructors.
+Basically, never use the native Object constructors.
+An exeption to this can be `RegExp` because sometimes it is necessary in order to dynamically create regular expressions at runtime.

 ```js
 var obj = new Object(); // bad